Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

 see \eqref{bojoijgoi3jg3g34f}.

-We now obtain our first version (\cref{mainddd}) of a functor of equivariant $X$-controlled objects in $\bC$
+We now obtain our first version of a functor of equivariant $X$-controlled objects in $\bC$

-by forcing continuity \cref{gerklgjerlgergergergergerg} on $\bV^{G}_{\bC}$.
+by forcing continuity (\cref{gerklgjerlgergergergergerg}) on $\bV^{G}_{\bC}$, see \cref{iowergergwegr}.
 Essentially, this means that we force the value of the functor on a $G$-bornological coarse space $X$ to be determined by its values on locally finite subsets of $X$.

 In order to get the second version, we first apply the construction above to the trivial group leading to $\bV^{c}_{\bC}$.
-If we apply the functor to $X$ in $G\BC$, then by functoriality we get an object $\bV^{c}_{\bC}(X)$ in $\Fun(BG,\Cle)$ and set
+If we apply {this functor to a $G$-bornological coarse space $X$}, then by functoriality we get {left-exact $\infty$-category with $G$-action} $\bV^{c}_{\bC}(X)$ and set

 This yields a functor

 The properties of both functors $\bV^{G,c}_{\bC}$ and $\bV_{\bC,G}^{c}$ are stated in \cref{regwergergergrgwgregwregwregwergwreg,wthgiowergergwergwerglabel}.
 Upon composition with the algebraic $K$-theory functor, they yield equivariant coarse homology theories